Cirkit Designer Logo

 Pin Configuration and Descriptions

-The socket has 40 pins arranged in two parallel rows, each with 20 pins.
-The pin numbering follows the standard DIP IC convention, as shown below:
+The DIP socket has 40 pins arranged in two parallel rows, each with 20 pins.
+The pins are spaced at a standard pitch of 2.54 mm (0.1 inch).
+Below is the pin configuration:

 Pin Number Description

-The pins are designed to match the corresponding pins of a 40-pin DIP IC, ensuring proper alignment and connectivity.
+The socket is designed to accommodate standard 40-pin DIP ICs, ensuring proper alignment and electrical contact.

 Usage Instructions